shaunadoo97/Second-Portfolio-ArtQuiz-/README.md

 To know this, a green colored box with message is received saying "Your site is published at" with a web address.
 My website is live at : https://shaunadoo97.github.io/Second-Portfolio-ArtQuiz-/

+## Additional Notes

+unfortunately I did find Javascript a bit difficult and it took me a while to understand just how the functionalty works but with the limited time given, I wasm't able to do it in a way i wanted it done.
+I hope to come back to this and improve as much as I can.

 ## Testing and Code Validation

 Html testing so far, no errors